Perimeter Church Resources

 Equipping the saints!

-SEMINARY CLASSES FOR SPRING TERM
+SEMINARY CLASSES FOR OUR WINTER TERM (10/14 – 12/15)

 Did you know that seminary classes are held three nights a week at the Annex?
 In addition to students meeting in the classroom, students are also participating in the same class via Zoom.
 This means if you cannot make it to the Annex due to traffic, distance, unexpected matters at home, or even if you’re away on a business trip, you can still make it to class.

-Courses Coming Up – SPRING Term (March 11 – May 15)
+Courses Coming Up –

 General Perimeter Member Procedures